 Healthy Gluten Free Chicken Nuggets

-- 1 pound organic skinless, boneless chicken breast, cut into bite size pieces
+- 1 pound skinless, boneless chicken breast cut into bite size pieces

 - 1 teaspoon salt